hpc/pavilion2/STYLEGUIDE.md

 - Clearly telegraphs expected type and properties of object.
 - Makes intent clearer and more explicit.
 - Improves readability.
+- More generally, using the `if foo:` idiom on certain third-party types (such as NumPy arrays) can result in runtime errors.
+- More pedantically, you should respect objects' type; you shouldn't treat things that aren't booleans as booleans.

 ## Prefer Functional Primitives over Loops